Daina Sturnieksprofile image

 email hidden; JavaScript is required

 Dr Sturnieks has a PhD in human biomechanics (UWA).
-She is Senior Lecturer in Anatomy at UNSW Medicine and Conjoint Senior Research Scientist at NeuRA.
+She is Associate Professor in Anatomy at UNSW Medicine and Conjoint Senior Research Scientist at NeuRA.
 Her research focuses on understanding biomechanical, sensorimotor and neurocognitive contributions to balance and falls in older people and clinical groups, and randomised controlled trials of novel interventions to prevent falls involving balance, stepping and cognitive training.
 Dr Sturnieks is active in translating research findings into community, aged care and hospital settings and is Executive Board Member of the Australian and New Zealand Falls Prevention Society.

 Publications